 Visiting Victoria from Vancouver on a day trip is totally worth it.
 Or even better, you should spend at least two days in Victoria to make the most of the city.

 A trip from Vancouver takes you approximately four hours to reach Victoria, the capital of British Columbia.
-This city is like a dreamy weekend getaway for Vancouverites to have a bite of their favorite bagel or talk about beer notes with a craft brewer.
+This city is like a dreamy weekend getaway for Vancouverites to have a bite of their favourite bagel or talk about beer notes with a craft brewer.